observatorium/observatorium/docs/design/rules-api.md

 | 200         | Successfully listed rules.                               |
 | 401         | Error finding tenant/tenant ID.                          |
 | 500         | A server side error happened while trying to list rules. |

+## Difference between /api/v1/rules/raw and /api/v1/rules endpoints

+Note that the `/api/v1/rules/raw` endpoint differs from `/api/v1/rules` endpoint:

+* `/api/v1/rules/raw` supports `GET` and `PUT` requests, as described above.
+It refers only to the rules that were defined by the tenant that was authorized to use the endpoint.
+* `/api/v1/rules` supports `GET` requests and is the endpoint that is proxied by the Observatorium API to the read endpoint (in this case, Thanos Querier).
+It contains all rules from all tenants.